samche42/ShiftScan/README.md

 ___
 ### Visualization

 This step is optional.
-The visualization script should be run using the ```i``` parameter to point to the directory with the four files generated from the previous step.
+The visualization script should be run using the ```-i``` parameter to point to the directory with the four files generated from the previous step.
 The script is run with:

 ```python3 visualization.py -i path/to/output/from/previous/step```